 HIKER TRASH is a collage of long distance backpacking culture, offering a glimpse of an off-beat, diverse community through a collection of my original illustrations, photographs by Nicholas Reichard, and excerpts from hiker shelter logs collected from the archives of the Potomac Appalachian Trail Club.
 I thru-hiked the Appalachian Trail in 2015, consecutively walking approximately 2,200 miles from Springer Mountain, Georgia to Mount Katahdin, Maine.

 This work is about the process of healing and the ways we seek and find shelter.
-This collection is set to be published by Mountaineers Books in fall 2019.
+This collection has recently been published by Mountaineers Books and in Fall 2019.

 For trade orders, contact firstname.lastname@example.org

 746 S 4th Street, Philadelphia, PA 19147

 Trail shelters are where you find and connect with the hiking community.
 These are the places where you'd break for lunch or spend the night, and almost always you were in the company of many other thru-hikers.
 The Appalachian Trail Conservancy explains "shelter life" this way:

 There are more than 250 backcountry shelters located along the Appalachian Trail (AT) for backpackers on a first-served basis.
 Not only are they the best places to stay dry, but they reduce hikers' impact on the trail environment.
 A typical shelter, sometimes called a "lean-to," has an overhanging roof, a wooden floor and three walls.
 Most (but not all) are near a creek or a spring, and many have a privy nearby ...
 They are an average of about 8 miles apart, but can range from 5 miles to 15 miles apart, or even as much as 30 miles apart when there is a town with some sort of lodging in between.